Our Tunisia tour reveals a bounteous country that has played a highly significant role in world history.

 Included Meal(s): Breakfast and Dinner

-This morning we head to Kairouan, travelling through the fertile valleys and rolling hills of the North.
+This morning we leave the capital and head toward to Kairouan, travelling through the fertile valleys and rolling hills of the North.
 Since antiquity to the present, Tunisia is still referred to by other Maghreb countries by the epithet, "Tunisia the Green."
 This area is a favorite haven for storks, who build their nest on top of telephone towers, minarets and rooftops.
 We head toward into the Sahel, the transitional barren region between the fertile north and the Sahara desert to the south.

 The Holy City of Kairouan is not only the spiritual center of Tunisia, it is the first Islamic city to be established in North Africa, and the 4th oldest Muslim city outside of Arabia.
 Founded as the capital of the region in 670 AD by the Arab general Oqba ibn Nafi, Kairouan soon acquired magnificent ramparts, mosques, palaces and hammams.
 Our first stop is the Aghlabid basins, enormous artificial reservoirs constructed in the 9th century to store water for Kairouan, as part of a monumental system in which water was brought by aqueducts to the city from 36km away.